 Now’s the time to consider what you really want in your future.
 Crystalize this idea into the vision of what you’d like to have in your life with your next career step.
 Write this vision statement of yourself on card stock and post it in a prominent place as a way to sharpen your focus and have a constant reminder.

-One exercise I use in my career/resume classes is a Job History Timeline.
+To help clients cope with unemployment, I recommend clients create a Job History Timeline.
 Get an oversized piece of paper, or tape three together, and draw a yearly timeline across the top that represents your working life from your very first job.
 Brainstorm a list of all the jobs you’ve ever had.
 Assign approximate dates and times to the jobs.

 7. Figure out what you want

 Perhaps the biggest stumbling block for adults dealing with unemployment is to answer this question: “What do I want?”
 It is a “stop-in-your-tracks” question that I ask quite frequently as a career coach, and it never ceases to amaze me how many people can NOT answer it for themselves.
 What do you want for your next 2 years, 5 years, 10 years?
 Go for what you want and keep your eye on the prize.

 Use this slip in time to engage in something new that you’ve always wanted to try.
 Don’t just focus on what satisfies you within the scope of a prospective job, but also what satisfies you personally.
 While you’re unemployed, it’s a GREAT time to knock off a few things that may be on your bucket list: sky diving, belly dancing, yoga training, painting, golf lessons… try on whatever you’ve said: “I’d love to do ____ if I weren’t WORKING”.